-The \texttt{FeasibilityChecker} module is filters the tasks proposed by the previous two modules.
-It does so by (1) using a strong pretrained LLM agent (e.g., computer-use trained LLM) to try and solve each task, and (2) using a pretrained VLM-as-a-judge to check if the sampled trajectory solves the task.
-We sample up to $N_{max}$ number of trajectories, stopping if we find a successful trajectory.
-Proposed tasks with at least one successful trajectory are considered feasible and kept in the dataset, while the rest are discarded.
-Sampled trajectories for the feasible tasks are also added to the dataset.
+\textbf{FeasibilityChecker: Task Filtering and Trajectory Sampling.} The \texttt{FeasibilityChecker} module filters the tasks proposed by the previous two modules by (1) using a strong pretrained LLM agent (e.g., computer-use trained LLM) to try and solve each task, and (2) using a pretrained VLM-as-a-judge to check if the sampled trajectory solves the task.
+We sample up to $N_{max}$ trajectories, stopping if we sample a success.
+Proposed tasks with at least one successful trajectory are considered feasible and kept in the dataset along with their corresponding trajectories, while the rest are discarded.